 After listening to it on audiobook over the last week or so, I found myself thinking about these topics:

 - Anything that is foolproof is not.
 All mechanical systems have a useful lifetime and/or fail at some point.
 Maintenance doesn’t always happen when it should.
 Things that fail sometimes take time for people to realize they failed – especially if it is a backup system that is rarely used.
 People plug things in backward by accident, read the wrong gauge, use the wrong lubricant, etc. You cannot suppose that everything will be maintained as it was when it was perfect and new and the designer is right there watching it.
+Plants become unprofitable and corners get cut.
+Staff turns over all the time and information is often lost.

 - The weakest system, not the strongest one is all that is needed to start a problem.